Set up your system for the Splunk Add-on for VMware Metrics

 [default] gateway_port = 8008

-To change the ports for each DCN individually, set the port in each stanza.
+To change the ports for each data collection node individually, set the port in each stanza.

 |Data Collection Node (DCN)||vCenter Server||443||Communicates with vCenter Server API on port 443 to execute the data collection tasks allocated to it.|